Typical uses of MRI for breast cancer screening and diagnosis

 After this ‘new‘ discovery, a second-look ultrasound such as the one below would typically be ordered.
 The ultrasound image below certainly appears to be an invasive cancer, which would be confirmed by biopsy.

-Before a breast lumpectomy of mastecomy is performed, the surgeons make careful pre-operative plans to ensure that as much of the carcinoma as possible is removed.
-MRI has been shown to be extremely useful for detecting occult multicentric and multifocal breast cancer which was missed in clinical exams and conventional imaging.
+MRI for breast cancer planning has been shown to be extremely useful for detecting occult multicentric and multifocal breast cancer which was missed in clinical exams and conventional imaging.
 In addition, breast MRI has the advantage of allowing physicians to more precisely evaluate the size and extent of the breast cancer, before the physical operation.